eclipse-che/che-operator/olm/README.md

 $
 ```

-Push image to the image registry, using dokcer or podman.
+Push image to the image registry, using docker or podman.

 Build custom catalog image(index image) with created above bundle image.
 But there two options:
  - build catalog image with only one latest generated nightly version: